 As you learned at the end of LP Workbook Three: Connection, making a strong connection to your Spiritual Ego (your soul, your higher self, your atman, etc.) requires that you engage in Flow Purification.
 As you learned in the previous workbook, and as explained in the SpiritWiki, flow purification is a Connection Practice1 used to “clear the pipes” so that your spiritual ego and bodily ego can connect and communicate without blockage and interference.

 To wrap your head around the idea of flow purification, think of it this way.
-Think of your bodily ego, your body’s ego, as a small child sitting in a field all alone.
-Think of your spiritual ego as a powerful and brilliant being of pure light, love, compassion, and intelligence, floating about thirty feet above.
+Think of your bodily ego as a small child sitting in a field all alone and your spiritual ego as a powerful and brilliant being of pure light, love, compassion, and intelligence, floating in a ball of light about thirty feet above.
 Now imagine an energy pipe between the child in the field and the brilliant being of light above.
-Imagine that pipe, when clean, is a scintillating conduit of bidirectional energy flow, but right now, it’s all gunked up with the gooey, icky, crap of Wrong Thought.1 Flow purification is the process of cleaning the gunk out of the pipe so the information and energy can flow free and pure.
-Flow purification is the process of removing wrong thought.
+Imagine that pipe as a clean, scintillating conduit of bidirectional energy flow.
+Now, see energy flowing and light flowing back and forth between the figure on the ground and the being up above.
+Now, imagine that pipe is all blocked up and corrupted with the gooey, icky, gunk.
+Flow purification is the process of cleaning the gunk out of the pipe so information and energy can flow free and pure.

-- scoop out all the gunk and
+- scoop out the gunk and

 - sanitize the pipe.

 Since the gunk in the pipe consists of nothing more than wrong thoughts in your brain, scooping out the pipe means cleaning out and replacing wrong thought.
 On the LP, we scoop out and sanitize the pipe in a three-step process of recognize, root out, and replace.